Resident shoots suspect found burglarizing cars in SW Houston

 HOUSTON, Texas (KTRK) --A man who broke into multiple vehicles is in the hospital after being shot by a resident in southwest Houston.

-The incident happened outside of a complex on Sharpveiw near Cook Road.
+The incident happened outside of a complex on Sharpview near Cook Road.

 Police say a woman spotted a man breaking into vehicles on her surveillance camera Sunday morning.